LixiangZhao98/MusicCaps/README.md

 # MusicCap
-MusicCap is a music dataset published by Google.
-This repo help you to download.
+MusicCaps is a music description dataset released by Google, containing audio clips of music along with corresponding textual descriptions.
+Since the audio clips are extracted from YouTube videos, the dataset only provides the YouTube video IDs (ytid), start times (start_s), and end times (end_s), requiring users to download the audio clips themselves.
+This repo shows how to download MusicCap.